 Founder & Chief Tasting Officer

 As the founder and Chief Tasting Officer of Tammy’s Tastings, Tammy Coxen has been sharing her enthusiasm for food and drink for over 15 years.
 Since 2011 she has been teaching interactive hands-on cocktail classes to individuals, groups, and companies for events ranging from parties to corporate team building.
-In 2020 she took those classes online, exploring the history, stories, and mixing techniques behind some of the world’s most famous cocktails.
-She is the co-author of the cocktail book Cheers to Michigan, co-host of a regular cocktail segment on Michigan Radio (her local NPR affiliate), and has written for Hour Detroit magazine and other publications..
+In 2020 she took those classes online, and now continues to offer both in-person and online events.
+In 2023 she launched My Tiny Bottles, a project where she’s exploring her grandmother’s legacy of hundreds of miniature liquor bottles, one tiny bottle at a time.
+She is the co-author of the cocktail book Cheers to Michigan, was co-host of a regular cocktail segment on Michigan Radio (her local NPR affiliate), and has written for Hour Detroit magazine and other publications.
 Her favorite drink is usually the one she’s never tried before.

-Ken is a construction manager for U of M by day, and Tammy’s right-hand man when she needs additional staff for events.
+Ken is a construction manager for U of M by day, and Tammy & Rebecca’s right-hand man when they needs additional staff for events.
 Ken is a huge sports fan, especially of college football, hockey and lacrosse.
 He has an affinity for bourbon drinks and amber ales.

 After starting her career as a high school history and government teacher, Rebecca quickly realized that her true passion was for creating delicious food and teaching others how to do the same.
-When not helping Tammy, she works as an executive chef for Busch’s Fresh Food Market.
+When not helping Tammy & Rebecca, she works for Busch’s Fresh Food Market.
 Ever the historian, Rebecca enjoys learning about the history of spirits, craft cocktails, beer, and wine, and has been known to partake of such beverages on occasion.

 Book & Writing